amplication/docs/docs/getting-started/helm-chart.md

 After you've finished installing [Docker Desktop](https://www.docker.com/products/docker-desktop) you can now enable the _Kubernetes Plugin_ by going to the _Kubernetes_ tab in the Docker Desktop settings page and check _Enable Kubernetes_
 ![enable Kubernetes](./assets/helm-chart/enable-kubernetes.png)

-There are a few other options that you can choose, you can find the list and instructions to install them [here](https://kubernetes.io/docs/tasks/tools).

 ### Install Helm